terascope/teraslice/docs/packages/data-mate/overview.md

 ### isFQDN

-`isFQDN(INPUT, args) - Validate that the input is a valid domain name, or a list of domian names`
+`isFQDN(input, args) - Validate that the input is a valid domain name, or a list of domian names`

 ` args: { require_tld = true, allow_underscores = false, allow_trailing_dot = false }`